digitalspring/whitepaper/whitepaper.md

 recipients^[Or even just a single recipient, consider e.g. 1-to-1
 conversations.] such that it might very well happen that all of them are offline at the same.
-Then, there'd be no peer the message could be requested from later (apart from the sender himself who, however, is considered to be offline).
-In order to prevent this, the sender could add additional *backup peers* to the group who cannot decrypt the messages but still store and forward them to the other members.
-By increasing the availability of messages and helping with their transfer (thus increasing the overall speed with which a message gets to a peer), backup peers would thereby support and stabilize a multicast group and make overall message transmission more reliable.
+Then, there'd be no peer the message could be requested from later (apart from the sender himself who, however, might be offline as well).

+Clearly, yet another "mailbox" is needed: The sender could send his (encrypted) messages to additional *backup peers* whose availability is guaranteed and from which members of the group can retrieve the message, even when all others are offline.
+Since a backup peer would be just another recipient of a message (with the exception that the backup peer cannot decrypt it), it'd make sense to actually add him to the group itself such that he indeed behaves just like any other member of the group and, in particular, stores and forwards messages.
+A backup peer would therefore not only increase the availability of a message but also help with its transfer and thus make transmission generally faster and more reliable, i.e. "stabilize" the group.
+(This is obviously in the best interest of the sender, who wants his messages to reach the recipients.)
 In the terminology of the introduction, a backup peer would be mailbox and mailman at the same time to some degree.
-The chapter on [BMulticast](#bmulticast), i.e. backed-up multicast, discusses further details, such as the exact implementation, as well as security considerations.
+The chapter on [BMulticast](#bmulticast) discusses further details, such as the exact implementation, as well as security considerations of this so-called backed-up multicasting.

-It is already clear, though, that in order to fulfill their job, backup peers need to know who to make the messages available to, so this metadata would again be exposed unless further measures are taken.
-In addition, lacking any other incentives, the sender would probably have to pay backup peers for their service.

-As a way out, consider a sender possessing multiple devices that are regularly connected to the internet, such as a phone, a laptop, a router, a tablet.
+It should be clear, though, that in order to fulfill their job, backup peers would need to know who to make the messages available to, so this metadata would again be exposed unless further measures are taken.^[Apart from onion routing, an interesting approach to this would be to add so many backup peers to the group that none of the backup peers can tell anymore who is a legitimate member of the group, i.e. an actual recipient, and who is just another backup peer.]
+In addition, lacking any other incentives, the sender would probably have to pay backup peers for their service or, as suggested before, use their friends as backup peers.
+As a third option, consider a sender possessing multiple devices that are regularly connected to the internet, such as a phone, a laptop, a router, a tablet.
 In that case, he might use those devices to act as backup peers for the multicast groups he sets up and thereby increase the groups' reliability himself, without further implications for privacy.
-(In fact, he might actually want all his devices to be synchronized with each other so it would make sense for him to add the devices as regular members of his groups, anyway.)
+(In fact, he might actually want all his devices to be synchronized with each other, anyway, so it would make sense for him to add the devices as regular members of his groups.)

-In the end, it does remain unsatisfactory, though, that the simple case of 1-to-1 communication is actually the hardest one when it comes to offline messaging and would require significant effort by the user to solve.
-In the following section, an additional option
+In the end, it does remain unsatisfactory, though, that the simple case of 1-to-1 communication is actually the hardest one when it comes to offline messaging and that it would always require some effort by the user to solve (as he definitely has to have backup peers).
+For short messages, though, this issue might be tackled by another mechanism for guaranteeing delivery, which is the subject of the following section.

 ### How a peer gets notified